 Your installer will measure for your counters, order them and install the countertops when they arrive.

 For granite, the countertop fabricator is the vital link.
 There are no granite brands, and the names of the companies that mine the stone are never part of the discussion.
-Instead, fabricators buy raw granite or can work with granite you’ve acquired.
+Instead, fabricators buy raw granite or can work with the granite slab you’ve acquired on your own.
 They measure for your counters, discuss edge options and then turn raw stone into gorgeous custom countertops.